jbartus/fastly-magento2-demo/README.md

 - put the read-only api token in `edgeapp/.secrets`
 - configure the google terraform provider's access
     `gcloud auth application-default login`
-- copy the environment variables file to start your own (which will be ignored by git)
-  `cp terraform.tfvars.example terraform.tfvars`
 - edit `terraform.tfvars`
   - use the same fastly api key from the cli (`fastly profile token`)
   - populate the two `magento_repo` variables ([see here for how to get them](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html))
   - populate the three `sigsci_` variables ([see here for how to create an api key](https://docs.fastly.com/signalsciences/developer/using-our-api/#managing-api-access-tokens))
-- `terraform init`

 ### test loop
 - `terraform apply`